TernaryFortress/Security-Checklist/README.md

 This list is not released under any license.
 Do not reproduce this list or create derivatives for commercial purposes.
 If something is incorrect or broken, push a change request or open an issue.

+Additionally, I am going to begin compiling a closed-source version of this toolkit for friends and family.
+Hopefully this is enough of a start to feel safe behind.